rodanr/nestjs-blog-rest-app/README.md

   }
   ```

-  > Note: All above operations except all `GET` requests and `POST` login & `POST` sign up operations requires a bearer token for authorization. login after sign up to get the bearer token
+> Note: All above operations except all `GET` requests and `POST` login & `POST` sign up user operations requires a bearer token for authorization. login after sign up to get the bearer token

 ## Schema